Which Airlines Fly Between Australia And America?

 Code-Share Partner: American Airlines

-Australia’s largest airline, and second oldest airline in the world, Qantas offer multiple daily flights between Australia and Los Angeles, San Francisco, Honolulu and Dallas.
+Australia’s largest airline, and the second oldest airline in the world, Qantas offer multiple daily flights between Australia and Los Angeles, San Francisco, Honolulu and Dallas.
 With code-share partner American Airlines, flights throughout North America and the Caribbean are available daily.
 With four cabins to select from, the flying kangaroo has the most daily flights between Australia and the USA.

 Relates stories…